PvJScorebot/Scorebot-Contrib/README.md

 # Scorebot Contrib

-This directory contains tools and utilitis to assist in managining/running Scorebot.
+This directory contains tools and utilities to assist in managing/running Scorebot.